sterlingwes/pubhook/README.md

 *   _0.2.0_ MongoDB adaptor
 *   _0.2.5_ Render from database adaptors
 *   _0.2.9_ Support for SASS and Web Starter Kit as base styling
+*   _0.3.0_ Support for hierarchy for fs-based models & model specific templates

 ## Usage